ghaidor/eeHotelBookingForm/README.md

 executed to hit a browser (of choice) and automate some of the more common operations that will mimic how a user may actually use the system.
 More involved tests can be added without much rework due to the framework design.

-##Test Execution
+##Test Execution - First Run

+1. Download/clone project from github
+2. Open project with IDE > Import Maven project
+3. Configure project with SDK
+4. Run 'AddHotelBookingTest' or setup run config for Junit tests
+5. Set environment variable in runner => name=browser; value=chrome

 When executing the tests the webdrivermanager will check for the drivers and install the appropriate drivers according to the browser chosen and OS.
-The automated tests can be run in any IDE although intelliJ is preferred for minimum set-up as the Junit runner is automatically configured for execution.

 ### Running tests in Chrome/FireFox

 The tests can be run either in Chrome (chromedriver) or Firefox (geckodriver) which can be specified in the run configuration with [browser] env variable set to either "chrome" or "firefox".
-IntelliJ default run config is set to chrome.

 ## General Design Principles